 Launching an accessible website is only the first step in the process.
 The client needs to make sure that changes they make to the website won’t break an accessible experience, and that steps in the user journey that come before or after using the website are also accessible.

 This post is the first in a series exploring ways to make websites and apps accessible.
-Next up, we’ll be looking in more depth at what part each team member can play in making accessibility a business priority.
+In a future post, we’ll be looking in more depth at what part each team member can play in making accessibility a business priority.

 Need advice now?
 Contact us today to get help making your website accessible for all.